 Transportation is provided to all students living outside the 1.5 mile regulation.
-Questions about the school transportation program should be directed to the district’s Business Manager, at (845) 292-6171.
+Questions about the school transportation program should be directed to the district’s assistant superintendent for business at 845-292-6171.

 Student Conduct and Expectations